RyanCube/ryancube.github.io/projects/crt.md

 ---

 ## Diagnosis
-I tracked down a service manual for a similar CRT by cross-referencing the circuit board model.
+I tracked down the service manual for a similar CRT by cross-referencing the circuit board model.
 Going through the electrical schematic, I was able to pinpoint the specs of the blown capacitor and figure out what I needed to order.

 <div align="center">
   <img src="../images/circuit_diagram.JPG" style="width:75%; height:auto;">